GrantStampfli/resume/resume.md

 * Web Development
   : Experienced with creating robust SPA web applications (VueJS and EmberJS).
 Front- end web development with semantic HTML5, CSS3, and modern JavaScript.

-* System Administration
+* System Admin
   : Skillful with Linux based servers (Debian and Ubuntu).
 Knowledgable in the configuration and tweaking of Apache, Nginx, MySQL, and PostgreSQL.

 * UI Design
-  : Photoshop wire framing and site planning.
+  : Wire framing, high fidelity photo editing in Photoshop and site planning.
 Translating design comps and wireframes into mobile first progressive web applications.
-Focused on creating accessible cross-browser design patterns compatible on all devices.

 -------